tiger-sea/mcs_research/sections/results.md

 \section{RMSSD}
-The outcomes of HRV parameter RMSSD estimations provide insights to meteorological changes.
+The outcomes of HRV parameter RMSSD estimations provide insights into the effects of meteorological changes.
 Table \ref{table:RMSSD} shows the MAP estimation values and credible intervals for RMSSD, and the MAP estimation values were generally small in all meteorological factors, with all credible intervals spanning zero, indicating a lack of enough evidence for clear associations.
 To some extent, mean temperature, minimum sea-level atmospheric pressure, and total precipitation were estimated relatively larger compared to the others.
+Moreover, the RMSE was 14.56 ms for primary model and 15.45 ms for simplified model, resulting in an improvement rate of 5.7\%.
+This outcome may indicate that RMSSD was slightly associated with meteorological factors, although the estimated parameters lacked confidence.

 \begin{table}[htbp]
     \centering
+    \caption{MAP of estimated coefficients distribution for RMSSD}
     \begin{tabular}{l c}
         \hline
         \textbf{Meteorological factor} & \textbf{MAP (50\% CI)} \\